zarybnicky/dicewars-31/README.md

 When not set, the source of pseudo-random numbers is seeded from current time, becoming effectively random.

-Additionally, client-server communication can be controlled by:

-    -p    port, default 5005
-    -a    address, default is localhost

 Finally, individual AIs are refered to as follows:
 For every ``module`` in ``dicewars.ai``, which contains a class ``AI``, the ``AI`` is identified by ``module``.
 Examples are given throughout the following sections.